The following car care tips will help your sell your used vehicle fast!

 - If the steering wheel squeaks too much when you turn it, you may only need to fill your power steering fluid to the proper level.

-- Keep tires inflated to recommended pressure, any bulges on the tires indicate that they should be immediately replaced.
+- Keep tires inflated to the recommended pressure, any bulges on the tires indicate that they should be immediately replaced.

 - Replace the whole tire when the tread is unevenly worn down, even if there is plenty of thread left on most of the tire.

 - Have the wheel alignment checked on your car, this often causes uneven tread wear.